Acuerdo de Mexico

 No specific mention.

-- Crime/organised crimeFOR A SHARED VISION OF PEACE FOR COLOMBIAThe peace talks panel and this new agenda are a continuation of the process launched in 2012, which is now unfolding in the midst of a deeper structural crisis marked by the incidence of drug trafficking mafia networks, political corruption and an ongoing economic model in need of change, exacerbated by other factors related to the global crisis that imperil life on the planet. ( Locate in agreement)...national sovereignty, comprehensive peace, eradication of all forms of corruption, protection of our Mother Earth, elimination of the current system of exploitation and depredation, and creation of the conditions for social and economic equity, which are the lodestar of those of us working to achieve these national goals. ( Locate in agreement)
+- for a shared vision of peace for ColombiaThe peace talks panel and this new agenda are a continuation of the process launched in 2012, which is now unfolding in the midst of a deeper structural crisis marked by the incidence of drug trafficking mafia networks, political corruption and an ongoing economic model in need of change, exacerbated by other factors related to the global crisis that imperil life on the planet....national sovereignty, comprehensive peace, eradication of all forms of corruption, protection of our Mother Earth, elimination of the current system of exploitation and depredation, and creation of the conditions for social and economic equity, which are the lodestar of those of us working to achieve these national goals.

-- DrugsFOR A SHARED VISION OF PEACE FOR COLOMBIAThe peace talks panel and this new agenda are a continuation of the process launched in 2012, which is now unfolding in the midst of a deeper structural crisis marked by the incidence of drug trafficking mafia networks, political corruption and an ongoing economic model in need of change, exacerbated by other factors related to the global crisis that imperil life on the planet. ( Locate in agreement)...national sovereignty, comprehensive peace, eradication of all forms of corruption, protection of our Mother Earth, elimination of the current system of exploitation and depredation, and creation of the conditions for social and economic equity, which are the lodestar of those of us working to achieve these national goals. ( Locate in agreement)
+- for a shared vision of peace for ColombiaThe peace talks panel and this new agenda are a continuation of the process launched in 2012, which is now unfolding in the midst of a deeper structural crisis marked by the incidence of drug trafficking mafia networks, political corruption and an ongoing economic model in need of change, exacerbated by other factors related to the global crisis that imperil life on the planet....national sovereignty, comprehensive peace, eradication of all forms of corruption, protection of our Mother Earth, elimination of the current system of exploitation and depredation, and creation of the conditions for social and economic equity, which are the lodestar of those of us working to achieve these national goals.

 - Terrorism